vsornosa1/vsornosa1/README.md

 Hi! 👋 My name is Vicent Sornosa and I'm a full stack developer
 ===============================

-Computer science bachelor graduate, after studying a major in IT & Networks - I'm a passionate, self-taught learner on software development.
+Computer Science BSc graduate, after studying a major in IT & Networks, and currently enrolled in an MSc in AI - I'm a passionate, self-taught learner on software development.
 Frameworks-wise, I started taking a MERN Udemy course on React, which was quite nice indeed and decided to code my personal portfolio on React, but weeks after I began working for Hyperloop UPV using Angular as the main app framework.
 At my internship at Bounsel, I mainly worked with Vue JS (which actually, is the best one of them all (in my opinion ;)).

 *   🌍  I'm based in Valencia, Spain
 *   ✉️  You can contact me at [vicentsornosa@gmail.com](mailto:vicentsornosa@gmail.com)